Alfred Lennon: Return to Liverpool

 Julia had started going to dance halls in 1942, and met a Welsh soldier named 'Taffy' Williams who was stationed in the barracks at Mossley Hill.
-Alf blamed himself for this, as he had written to Julia urging her to go out and enjoy herself because there was a war on.
-Julia took his advice, and often gave her young son a piece of chocolate or sugar pastry the next morning for breakfast, that she had received the night before.
-She became pregnant by Williams in late 1944, though initially claiming that she had been raped by an unknown soldier.
+Alfred blamed himself for this, as he had written to Julia urging her to go out and enjoy herself because there was a war on.
+Julia took his advice, and often gave her young son a piece of chocolate or sugar pastry the next morning for breakfast that she had received the night before.
+She became pregnant by Williams in late 1944, although initially claiming that she had been raped by an unknown soldier.

-When Alf eventually returned to Liverpool on 13 January 1945, he offered to look after Julia, their son and the expected baby, but Julia rejected the idea.
-A few months before the birth Alf took John to his brother Sydney's house, in the Liverpool suburb of Maghull.
-Julia gave birth to a daughter, Victoria, who was subsequently given up for adoption (after intense pressure from Julia's father and family) to a Norwegian Salvation Army Captain.
+When Alfred eventually returned to Liverpool on 13 January 1945, he offered to look after Julia, their son, and the expected baby, but Julia rejected the idea.
+A few months before the birth, Alfred took John to his brother Sydney's house, in the Liverpool suburb of Maghull.
+Julia gave birth to a daughter, Victoria, who was subsequently placed for adoption (after intense pressure from Julia's father and family) to a Norwegian Salvation Army Captain.
 Julia later met Bobby Dykins and lived with him, but after considerable pressure from Mimi—who twice contacted Liverpool's Social Services and complained about the infant sleeping in the same bed as Julia and Dykins—Julia reluctantly handed the care of her son over to Mimi.
-According to his brother Charlie, people would visit the Lennon house in Copperfield Street while Alf was away at sea, offering large sums of money (up to £300) if Alf would divorce Julia, but Charlie told them to "get lost".
+According to his brother Charlie, people would visit the Lennon house in Copperfield Street while Alfred was away at sea, offering large sums of money (up to £300) if Alfred would divorce Julia, but Charlie told them to "get lost".

-In June 1946, Alf visited Mimi's house at 251 Menlove Avenue and took his son to Blackpool for a long 'holiday'—but secretly intending to emigrate to New Zealand with him.
-Julia and Dykins found out and followed them to Blackpool, and after a heated argument, Alf made the five-year-old boy choose between Julia or him.
-John chose Alf (twice), and then Julia walked away, but in the end, John, crying, followed her, although this has been disputed.
-According to author Mark Lewisohn, Lennon's parents agreed that Julia should take him and give him a home as Alf left again.
+In June 1946, Alfred visited Mimi's house at 251 Menlove Avenue and took his son to Blackpool for a long "holiday"—but secretly intended to emigrate to New Zealand with him.
+Julia and Dykins discovered this and followed them to Blackpool, and after a heated argument, Alfred made the five-year-old boy choose between Julia or him.
+John chose Alfred (twice), and then Julia walked away, but in the end, John, crying, followed her, although this has been disputed.
+According to author Mark Lewisohn, Lennon's parents agreed that Julia should take him and give him a home as Alfred left again.
 A witness who was there that day, Billy Hall, has said that the dramatic scene, often portrayed with a young John Lennon having to make a decision between his parents, never happened.